opensvc/docs.opensvc.com/source/agent.service.namespaces.rst

 The "root" pseudo namespace
 ===========================

-Service created before namespaces support and services created without an explicit namespace are assigned to a pseudo namespace named "root".
+Services created before namespaces support and services created without an explicit namespace are assigned to a pseudo namespace named ``root``.
 Their config are stored in ``/etc/opensvc/``.

 The root pseudo namespace name is used in the cluster dns names (<svcname>.root.svc.<clustername>) and dns search paths, but is not embedded in docker container names nor cgroup paths.